wordslab-org/wordslab-notebooks/README.md

 - x64 CPU (Intel or AMD), 16 GB RAM and 50 GB free disk space
 - Nvidia GPU recommended but not mandatory, RTX 3000 or newer, at least 8 GB VRAM
 - CPU-only install possible, if you plan to use models hosted in the cloud in combination with your own PC
-- administrator access (except if the Windows Subsystem for Linux is already installed on your Windows machine)
+- Administrator access (except if the Windows Subsystem for Linux is already installed on your Windows machine)

-Not supported yet: Apple machines, ARM processors, AMD GPUs.
+Not supported: Apple machines, ARM processors, AMD GPUs.

 If your machine doesn't meet these minimal requirements, you can rent a powerful machine for less than 1$ per hour from one of the following supported GPU cloud providers